maudlcrf/maudlcrf/README.md

 ## 🥐 About Me 🥐
 Hello!
-I am Maud, a student in Big Data and Business Analytics with a passion for hospitality.
-My goal is to bring the world of data & AI to the hospitality industry.
+I am Maud, a student in Big Data and Business Analytics with a passion for hospitality and service excellence.
+My goal is to bring the world of data & AI to the hospitality, luxury and retail industries.
 Welcome to my GitHub profile where I share my projects, contributions, and experiences.

 ## 🧩 Skills and Tools 🧩
 - **Languages:**